HTB2/HTB-Games-Launcher/README.md

 # HTB-Games-Launcher
-An Game Launcher Platforms for Upcoming HTB Games
+An Game Launcher Platform for Upcoming HTB Games